NanoComp/meep/doc/docs/Parallel_Meep.md

 ![](images/parallel_benchmark_commcomp_vs_nprocs.png)
 </center>

 These results are not continuous because as the number of processors changes slightly (e.g., from 42 to 49), the chunk divisions can change by a lot (i.e., it can switch from splitting some chunk along the $x$ axis to along the $y$ axis) which significantly affects the runtime performance.
+Also, in general, benchmarking studies involving MPI jobs are challenging because there are [a number of factors which can affect the results](https://www.open-mpi.org/faq/?category=tuning#running-perf-numbers).

 For a given cluster, we can also analyze the time spent by each processor on time-stepping, MPI/synchronization, and DFT.
 This is shown in the next figure for the case of a cluster with 35 processors (5 nodes).
 Because the simulation is not properly load balanced due to the equal-sized chunks, there is a large variation in the timings for different processors particularly for the DFT where there are several idle processors (i.e., chunks which do not contain any DFT pixels).